DougieTheDev/morning-challenge-tic-tac-toe/README.md

 # I feel good about my code: 4.5

-# I'm okay with my code.
-Once I figured out all functions should be in a constructor
+I'm okay with my code.
+Once I figured out all functions should be in a constructor <br>
-# it gave me somewhere to start. changed up the code a lot and kept rearranging which
+it gave me somewhere to start. changed up the code a lot and kept rearranging which <br>
-# function went in which order but it ultimately ended up working.
+function went in which order but it ultimately ended up working<br>